James Joyce: The English Players

 Joyce co-founded an acting company, the English Players, and became its business manager.
 The company was pitched to the British government as a contribution to the war effort, and mainly staged works by Irish playwrights, such as Oscar Wilde, George Bernard Shaw, and John Millington Synge.
 For Synge's Riders to the Sea, Nora played a principal role and Joyce sang offstage, which he did again when Robert Browning's In a Balcony was staged.
-He hoped the company would eventually stage his play, Exiles, but his participation in the English Players declined in the wake of the Great Influenza epidemic of 1918, though the company continued until 1920.
+He hoped the company would eventually stage his play, Exiles, but his participation in the English Players declined in the wake of the influenza epidemic of 1918, though the company continued until 1920.

 Joyce's work with the English Players involved him in a lawsuit.
 Henry Wilfred Carr, a wounded war veteran and British consul, accused Joyce of underpaying him for his role in The Importance of Being Earnest.
 Carr sued for compensation; Joyce countersued for libel.
 The cases were resolved in 1919, with Joyce winning the compensation case but losing the one for libel.
-The incident ended up creating acrimony between the British consulate and Joyce for the rest of his time in Zürich.
+The incident created acrimony between the British consulate and Joyce for the rest of his time in Zurich.

 Third stay in Trieste

-By 1919, Joyce was in financial straits again.
-McCormick stopped paying her stipend, partly because he refused to submit to psychoanalysis from Jung, and Zürich had become expensive to live in after the war.
-Furthermore, he was becoming isolated as the city's emigres returned home.
+By 1919, Joyce was in financial difficulty again.
+McCormick stopped paying her stipend, partly because he refused to be psychoanalysed by Jung, and Zurich had become expensive to live in after the war.
+He was also becoming isolated as the city's emigres returned home.
 In October 1919, Joyce's family moved back to Trieste, but it had changed.
-The Austro-Hungarian empire had ceased to exist, and Trieste was now an Italian city in post-war recovery.
+The Austro-Hungarian empire had ceased to exist, and Trieste was now an Italian city in postwar recovery.
 Eight months after his return, Joyce went to Sirmione, Italy, to meet Pound, who made arrangements for him to move to Paris.
 Joyce and his family packed their belongings and headed for Paris in June 1920.

-1920–1941: Paris and Zürich
+1920–1941: Paris and Zurich

 Paris

 When Joyce and his family arrived in Paris in July 1920, their visit was intended to be a layover on their way to London.
 For the first four months, he stayed with Ludmila Savitzky and met Sylvia Beach, who ran the Rive Gauche bookshop, Shakespeare and Company.
-Beach quickly became an important person in Joyce's life, providing financial support, and becoming one of Joyce's publishers.
+Beach quickly became an important person in Joyce's life, providing financial support and becoming one of his publishers.
 Through Beach and Pound, Joyce quickly joined the intellectual circle of Paris and was integrated into the international modernist artist community.
-Joyce met Valery Larbaud, who championed Joyce's works to the French and supervised the French translation of Ulysses.
-Paris became the Joyces' regular residence for twenty years, though they never settled into a single location for long.
+He met Valery Larbaud, who championed Joyce's works to the French and supervised the French translation of Ulysses.
+Paris became the Joyces' regular residence for 20 years, though they never settled at a single location for long.